Ear infection - acute

-The health care provider will look inside the ears using an instrument called an otoscope.
+The provider will look inside the ears using an instrument called an otoscope.
 This may show:

-Some ear infections will safely clear up on their own without antibiotics.
+Some ear infections clear on their own without antibiotics.
 Often, treating the pain and allowing the body time to heal itself is all that is needed:

-All children younger than 6 months with a fever or symptoms should see the doctor.
-Children who are older than 6 months may be watched at home if they do not have:
+All children younger than 6 months with a fever or symptoms of an ear infection should see a provider.
+Children who are older than 6 months may be watched at home if they DO NOT have:

-Your health care provider is more likely to prescribe antibiotics if:
+Your provider is more likely to prescribe antibiotics if your child:

-Make sure you or your child takes the antibiotics every day and finishes all the medicine, rather than stopping when symptoms go away.
-If the antibiotics do not seem to be working within 48 to 72 hours, contact your doctor.
+If antibiotics are prescribed, it is important to take them every day and to take all of the medicine.
+DO NOT stop the medicine when symptoms go away.
+If the antibiotics do not seem to be working within 48 to 72 hours, contact your provider.
 You may need to switch to a different antibiotic.

-Side effects of antibiotics include nausea, vomiting, and diarrhea.
+Side effects of antibiotics may include nausea, vomiting, and diarrhea.
 Although rare, serious allergic reactions may also occur.

-Rarely, a more serious infection may develop, such as
+In rare cases, a more serious infection may develop, such as

 When to Contact a Medical Professional

-Call your child's doctor if:
+Call your child's provider if:

-Hoberman A, Paradise JL, Rockette HE, Shaikh N, Wald ER, Kearney DH, et al. Treatment of acute otitis media in children under 2 years of age.
+Hoberman A, Paradise JL, Rockette HE, Kearney DH, Bhatnagar S, Shope TR, et al. Shortened antimicrobial treatment for acute otitis media in young children.
 N Engl J Med.
 2016;375(25):2446-2456.
 PMID: 28002709 www.ncbi.nlm.nih.gov/pubmed/28002709.

-Review Date: 5/16/2012
+Review Date: 2/19/2018

-Reviewed By: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Reviewed By: Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Internal review and update on 03/28/2019 by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
-Health Solutions, Ebix, Inc.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.